Madhubalan-R/festivalData/nestJs-Project/README.md

 ## project overview

-festivaldata is a project for Creating HTTP API and the the Details should be Display by Alphabetical
+festival data is a project for Creating HTTP API and the the Details should be Display by Alphabetical

 ## technology used

--node.js
+-node
 -Typescipt
 -NestJs
 -Docker